-Laser produces a single wavelength of light (pure light consisting of one single colour and form) and has a very concentrated beam, specifically targeting the melanin in the hair.
+Laser produces a single wavelength of light (pure light consisting of one single color and form) and has a very concentrated beam, specifically targeting the melanin in the hair.

 Learn more about our laser technology.

 Who is performing your laser treatment?

-At Wolf Medical, your treatment will be done by a Cosmetic Therapist or qualified licensed person.
+At Wolf Medical, your treatment will be done by a Cosmetic Therapist or qualified State licensed person.
 Cosmetic Therapists are licensed by the State Medical Board of Ohio and specialize in electrolysis (permanent hair removal) and laser hair removal (permanent hair reduction).